mrWheel/IR_IoT_Remote/README.md

 # IR_IoT_Remote
-This is a learn project "how to make a ESP8266 device"
+This is a learn project "how to make an ESP8266 device"

 You can find this project